Article Translations: (Spanish)

-But sometimes, asthma symptoms get worse, making kids wheeze, cough, or be short of breath.
-This is known as an asthma flare-up (also called an asthma attack, episode, or exacerbation).
+An asthma flare-up is when asthma symptoms get worse, making kids wheeze, cough, or be short of breath.
+An asthma flare-up can happen even when asthma is controlled.

 What Happens in an Asthma Flare-Up?

-In the lungs, airways let air in and out.
+Asthma is a disease of the breathing tubes that deliver air in and out of the lungs.
 When someone has asthma, these airways (also called bronchial tubes and bronchioles) might be slightly inflamed or swollen, even when the person seems to be breathing fine.

 During a flare-up: